-- If possible, be present and serve as Procedural Advisor at all meetings of Council and the general membership, to ensure that these meetings are conducted according to the Constitution and guidelines of the ISAE. - 2.
+- 1. If possible, be present and serve as Procedural Advisor at all meetings of Council and the general membership, to ensure that these meetings are conducted according to the Constitution and guidelines of the ISAE. - 2.
 Provide advice to Council on procedural matters as needed. - 3.
 Review the guidelines annually, or more often as needed, and recommend changes for consideration by the Council ensuring that these reviews are done within the rules of the Constitution. - 4.
 Advise on amendments to the Constitution. - 5.
-Act as Data Protection Officer for the Society. - 6.
-At each Congress, ensure that the ISAE 50th Anniversary Shield is passed to the organiser of the next Congress.
+Oversees activities related to GDPR and Data Protection for the Society.